 It is so hard to get it into our heads that God wants to dwell in us.
 We think of Him as in heaven, in glory, untouchable and inapproachable, judging us as deficient.
 This may have been how you were brought up to see God.
 But God wants to dwell with us and in us

 And I heard a loud voice from the throne saying, “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.
 (Revelation 21:3)

 God accepts us in Christ (Ephesians 1:6 NKJV).
 We are His children (Romans 8:16).
 The Spirit of God lives in us (1 Corinthians 3:16).
 Therefore, we are members of the household of God.

 A building has to have a foundation.
 Jesus taught the importance of building a foundation on the rock (Luke 6:48).
 This represented hearing His words and doing them, being obedient.

 therefore thus says the Lord GOD, “Behold, I am the one who has laid as a foundation in Zion, a stone, a tested stone, a precious cornerstone, of a sure foundation: ‘Whoever believes will not be in haste.’
 (Isaiah 28:16) (The phrase not be in haste here means not disturbed, not panicking or not running away.)

 Christ is the cornerstone.
 What does that mean?
-Well in architectural design the corner stone is the first stone set in a wall of a masonry construction.
-The straight lines of the cornerstone enable accuracy in building the walls in relation to that cornerstone.
+Well in architectural design the cornerstone is the first stone set in a wall of masonry construction.
+The straight lines of the cornerstone enable accuracy in building the walls from that cornerstone.
 The church is built on Christ, meaning all the people in the church relate to Christ as the foundation.
 He is the first and last, the beginning and the end (Revelation 21:6).